ansak95/RUL_Prediction_Benchmarking/README.md

 Deep Learning in Time Series Forecasting

-This repository contains the experiments done in the work "Benchmarking of Regression and Classification Deep Learning Methods in Remaining Useful Life Prediction of Structures Subject to Fatigue" by Akrim Anass, Gogu Christian, Guillebot de Nerville Thomas, Strähle Paul, Waffa Pagou Brondon, Salaün Michel and Vingerhoeds Rob.

 # Setup

 Reproducible results are possible using the Keras Tensorflow library.
 This code was tested on Python 3.8.5, Pandas 0.25.1, Ubuntu 18.04, Anaconda 4.7.11, Tensorflow version 2.3.0, and CUDA 11.0.
 It requires V100 GPUs.